ReSwift/ReactiveReSwift/Docs/Rx/RAC.md

 # Setup

-You'll need to add the following "glue code" to your application, ideally as ReSwiftRxBridge:
+You'll need to add the following "glue code" to your application, ideally as `ReSwiftRxBridge.swift`:

 ```swift
 import ReSwift